leo-fgz/cta-tool/README.md

 The aim of the CTA tool is to assist researcher in the identification and filtering of tweets based on their conversational context.
 To do so, it employs a series of quantitative indicators, some of which are provided by Twitter directly while others must be calculated after tweets have been captured.
 Currently, the tool retrieves or generates the following indicators and assigns them to each document in the database (i.e., to each tweet object):

-- the follower count of the original account who started the conversation (origin follower count / OFC, provided by Twitter directly),
+- the follower count of the original account who started the conversation (origin follower count),
 - the conversation user count (CUC),
-- the conversation tweet count (CTC),
+- the conversation tweet count (CTC).
-- whether or not a tweet has a response.

 The main goal for the development of the tool is the subsequent qualitative analysis of the content of tweets and of the conversational dynamics in which they are embedded.
 The above-mentioned indicators can be used to sort or filter captured tweets according to conversational indicators and thereby reduce the sample size for qualitative analysis.